HBO Max celebrates women’s empowerment with a special selection of content

 HACKS

 A light comedy with an exquisite feminist subtext.
-To save her career, legendary Deborah Vance-a comedian from Las Vegas-is forced to team up with a young Los Angeles writer to improve her monologues.
+To save her career, the legendary Deborah Vance – a comedian from Las Vegas – is forced to team up with a young Los Angeles writer to improve her monologues.

 In addition, within this special board users will also find titles such as: